B.A./B.S. - Secondary Education

 SPA 342Introduction to Hispanic Linguistics 3

-Choose five from the following:18
+Choose six from the following:18

 Advanced Spanish for Teaching Certification